RufusJWB/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 While all defined features of the HTTP protocol are available to implementations, they SHOULD keep the protocol utilization as simple as possible.
-For example, there is no benefit in using chunked Transfer-Encoding, as the length of an ASN.1 sequence is known when starting to send it.
+For example, there is no benefit in using chunked Transfer-Encoding, as the length of an encoded PKIMessage is known when starting to send it.

 There is no need for the clients to send an "Expect" request-header